FIWARE/tutorials.Fast-RTPS-Micro-RTPS/README.md

 Some of the main features of this library are:

 * Configurable best-effort and reliable publish-subscribe communication policies for real-time applications.
 * Plug and play connectivity so that any new applications are automatically discovered by any other members of the network.
 * Modularity and scalability to allow continuous growth with complex and simple devices in the network.
 * Configurable network behavior and interchangeable transport layer: Choose the best protocol and system input/output channel combination for each deployment.
 * Two API Layers: a high-level Publisher-Subscriber one focused on usability and a lower-level Writer-Reader one that provides finer access to the inner workings of the RTPS protocol.

 eProsima Fast RTPS has been adopted by multiple organizations in many sectors including these important cases:

 * Robotics: ROS (Robotic Operating System) as their default middleware for ROS2.
 * EU R&D: FIWARE Incubated GE.

+The goal of this tutorial is to provide you with a simple _getting started_ guide on how to install and use Fast-RTPS.
+In the consequent tutorial we will discuss how Fast-RTPS (and therefore ROS2) can be connected to the Orion Context Broker using FIROS2.

 ## Installation Guide